The 1945 White Paper on Full Employment

 The following searchable document is the complete White Paper as published as an Appendix to the paper by H.C.
 Coombs (1994) 'From Curtin to Keating: The 1945 and 1994 White Papers on Employment', Discussion Paper, North Australia Research Unit, Australian National University.

-It is the only on-line archive of the full paper in its original format that we are aware of.
-We have corrected some formatting issues that were in the Coombs Appendix version.
+It is the only on-line archive of the full paper in its original format that I am aware of.
+I have corrected some formatting issues that were in the Coombs Appendix version.

 FULL EMPLOYMENT IN AUSTRALIA